diana-hep/oamap/README.md

 | Numpy            |  39 MB |
 | Numpy compressed |  13 MB |

 Now exit Python and open a new Python shell.
-The file opens in a fraction of a second.
+The file opens in a fraction of a second regardless of how large it is.

 ```python
 import numpy